 The Octavia Project uses young people’s passion in science fiction, fantasy, fan-fiction, and gaming to teach them skills in science, technology, art, and writing, equipping them with skills to dream and build new futures for themselves and their communities.

-Brooklyn girls, including trans, gender non-conforming and questioning youth, ages 13-17, participate in our free summer program.
+Brooklyn girls and trans, gender non-conforming, or questioning youth, ages 13-17, participate in our free summer program.
 Workshops tap into emotional connection and personal expression while building 21st century skills.
 Art and writing workshops integrate science and tech, focusing on creativity, innovation, communication, and critical thinking, while exploring programming, engineering, and digital and media literacy.
 Participants have access to women working in science, tech, arts, and humanities, fellowship and online publishing opportunities, and college-aged mentors.